creativepurus/Convert-ipynb-to-PDF/README.md

 - Once you have both `nbconvert` and `Pandoc` installed, you should be able to convert Jupyter Notebook (.ipynb) files to PDF

-### 5. Now, the final tool that you will need is the `TeX` tool.
+### 5. Now the final tool that you will need is the `TeX` tool.
 For converting notebooks to PDF (with --to pdf), nbconvert makes use of `LaTeX` and the `XeTeX` as the rendering engine.

-### To install a complete TeX environment (including XeLaTeX and the necessary supporting packages) by hand can be tricky.
+- To install a complete TeX environment (including XeLaTeX and the necessary supporting packages) by hand can be tricky.
 Fortunately, there are packages that make this much easier.

-### Because nbconvert depends on packages and fonts included in standard `TeX distributions`, if you do not have a complete installation, you may not be able to use nbconvert’s standard tooling to convert notebooks to PDF.
+- Because nbconvert depends on packages and fonts included in standard `TeX distributions`, if you do not have a complete installation, you may not be able to use nbconvert’s standard tooling to convert notebooks to PDF.

 ### These packages are specific to different `operating systems`.
-Follow the links below as per your Operating System (OS):
+Follow the below links as per your Operating System (OS):

 - 1. [Windows](https://tug.org/texlive/windows.html)
 - 2. [MacOS](https://tug.org/mactex/)